pprunty/pprunty.github.io/posts/05-hotd-s02e01-summary.md

 Later in the episode, a drunken Aemond with his posse of shithead knights, is overheard in the throne room saying,

 > "He [Aemond] is as loyal as a hound.
-I can set him and his dragon on my foes at will."
+I can set him and his dragon on my foes at will.

 This statement hints at the possibility of a power shift, with the suggestion Aegon may choose Aemond and _not_ Larys to replace Otto as Hand of the King, offering more pragmatic than